 If the body is left in a state of stress for a prolonged amount of time, it can evolve into disorders or diseases.
 1However, one way to manage stress, no matter who you are is through movement and fitness.

-Fitness can both help manage stress as well as reduce stress over time.
-Find out the specific ways it just does just that below!
+Exercise can help manage stress as well as reduce stress over time.
+Find out the specific ways it does just that below!

 Lowers Stress Hormones

 You may have heard people talk about the rush or even high of a post-workout.
 However, what they might be experiencing is a lower level of stress hormones.

 Research shows that after a period of sustained movement, people have lower levels of cortisol and epinephrine, two stress hormones.
 In some ways, you can think of exercise as a type of practice for your body when it does encounter stress.
 Because the reality is when you are exercising, your body initially responds with stress, but then calms down, and actually lowers stress levels.